stephenwilliams/Charlie-CI/README.md

 of anything at all as it needs plugins to add any functionality beyond the core system and API.

-Charlie CI is still and development stage.
+Charlie CI is still in development.
 You can check progress here.

 Charlie CI API is the API plugins use to integrate and interact with